Aaron-Bopp/TIM/40_Evergreens/It is valuable to admit that you might be wrong.md

 #### [[It is valuable to admit that you might be wrong]]

 > [[Science]] doesn't stop when it comes up with a nice answer.
 It looks for more data.
 It comes up with new ideas.
-It's willing to admit that it might be wrong ^[[[video_From MIT to Specola Vaticana Guy Consolmagno at TEDxViadellaConciliazione]]]
+It's willing to admit that it might be wrong ^[[[video - From MIT to Specola Vaticana Guy Consolmagno at TEDxViadellaConciliazione]]]
 >
 > <cite>[[Guy Consolmagno]]</cite>